Pruning at Initialization -- A Sketching Perspective: Introduction

 For our analysis, we draw a connection between pruning at initialization and a well known sketching algorithm \cite{drineas2006fast}.
 Originally, the algorithm was suggested for efficient matrix multiplication while minimizing the error of the multiplication approximation.
 We choose to focus on the linear case and analyse it in order to gain insights into the general case, which is a common practice when analyzing neural networks \cite{arora2018optimization,brutzkus2018sgd,shamir19Exponential,arora2019implicit,li2020towards,arora2018a,Nacson22Implicit,yun2021a}.

-The key observation in our work is that in the linear case, the sketching algorithm corresponds to the pruning at initialization problem.
-Based on this relationship, we extend the sketching analysis of the approximation error at initialization for the case of an unknown vector.
-In our case, this vector can be interpreted as the learned vector at the end of training.
-We focus on the correspondence between sketching and pruning without data.
-This allows us to analyze the performance of pruning algorithms that operates in the unsupervised regime, i.e., without labeled training data.
-We develop a bound that shows that the error in pruning without data depends on the distance between the weights of the linear network at initialization and at the end of training.
+Our key insight is that in the linear case, sketching corresponds to pruning at initialization.
+Using this relation, we extend the sketching analysis to the approximation error at initialization with an unknown vector.
+In our case, this vector can be viewed as the learned vector at the end of training.

-This distance is known to be small in practical NNs and especially in the Neural Tanget Kernel (NTK) regime \cite{lee2019wide,jacot2018neural,arora2019fine}, where the network width grows to infinity.
-Under common assumptions in NTK settings, we consider network output features as linear random features.
-Based on these assumptions, we prove that the mask found by sketching also approximates the network output features.
+We focus on the link between sketching and pruning without data.
+This allows analyzing the performance of data-free pruning methods.
+Specifically, we develop a bound that shows that the pruning error without data depends on the ratio between the weights of the linear network at initialization and at the end of training.
+The differences between the parameters are small in practical NNs and especially in the Neural Tanget Kernel (NTK) regime \cite{jacot2018neural}.

 Equipped with the theoretical results, we turn to study practical algorithms for the problem of pruning at initialization without data.
-We consider the state-of-the-art and unsupervised SynFlow method and show that in the linear case it bears great similarity to sketching when is applied with a random vector.
+We consider the state-of-the-art and unsupervised SynFlow method and show that in the linear case it bears great similarity to sketching when it is applied with a random vector.
 This provides us with a possible explanation for SynFlow's success.
-We also analyse the connection of the supervised SNIP method to sketching and use it to suggest an unsupervised version of SNIP.
+We also analyse the connection of the supervised SNIP method to sketching and use it to suggest a version of SNIP without data.

 The relations we draw also suggest that successful pruning is highly correlated with selecting weights that have large magnitude at initialization.
 We empirically validate our findings for both SynFlow and the iterative magnitude pruning (IMP) algorithm (the method suggested in the original LTH work) showing that they both have the tendency to maintain large magnitude weights after pruning.